morse-simulator/morse/doc/morse/dev/services.rst

 Adding new service
 ==================

-MORSE has a concept of *services*: services are remote procedure call commonly used to configure or control the behaviour of the simulation.
+MORSE has a concept of *services*: services are remote procedure calls commonly used to configure or control the simulation's behaviour.

 Each component can register services that are made publicly available to the outside world through middleware-specific channels.

 Services can be either *synchronous* or *asynchronous*.
 Synchronous services block the simulation until they complete.
-They must remain fast to execute.
+They must be fast to execute to avoid slowing down the simulation.
-Asynchronous services may span computations on several simulation steps (but each individual cycle must remain fast).
+Asynchronous services may span computations on several simulation steps (but each individual cycle must be fast).

 Exposing methods as services
 ----------------------------